 Dairy products such as milk, yogurt, and cheese provide calcium, vitamin D and protein.
 Go for low-fat or Greek yogurt, as they offer high protein content without excessive saturated fats.

 Eggs form a versatile protein source that contains all the essential amino acids.
-They are rich in choline, which is beneficial for brain health.
+Besides the protein in eggs, they are also rich in choline, which is beneficial for brain health.
+Are you wondering how many grams of protein are there in an egg?
+6.3 g of protein are there in one egg.
 Incorporate eggs into your diet through various preparations, such as boiled, scrambled, poached or bhurji.
+A high protein breakfast consisting of milk, cheese and eggs is ideal.

 Nuts and seeds are not only high in protein but also provide healthy fats, fiber, and a range of vitamins and minerals.
 Almonds, peanuts, chia seeds, and pumpkin seeds are excellent choices to snack on or add to meals.

-Foods high in protein content include chicken, fish, red meats like mutton, eggs, milk, curd, tofu, soya chunks, lentils, chickpeas, black beans , Quinoa, nuts and seeds.
+Foods high in protein content include chicken, fish, red meats like mutton, eggs, milk, curd, tofu, soya chunks, lentils, chickpeas, black beans, Quinoa, nuts and seeds. what’s interesting is that most of these are high protein low calorie foods.
+There are many high protein snacks as well which are great for your health, and won’t make you put on weight as well.

 Proteins are essential macronutrients that play a crucial role in building and repairing tissues, producing enzymes and hormones, and supporting overall bodily functions.
 Including a variety of protein sources in your daily diet ensures you get a well-rounded intake of essential amino acids.
 Here are some types of protein-rich foods you should consider including in your daily diet: